 extremely valuable.
 If possible, please review the materials available online

-to gain an overall understanding of the basics.It would be best
+to gain an overall understanding of the basics.It is best

-"What does the Kuiper do?" would not be an appropriate question.
+"What does the Hubble Space Telescope do?" would not be an appropriate

 We recognize that this creates a gray area about whether or not a question